 First and foremost, the MPI plan is a specially designed and specifically administered indexed universal life insurance policy from Mutual of Omaha (but I think they use a few other carriers as well).

-IUL is a flavor of permanent life insurance that has both a life insurance component and a savings account, whose growth is tied to some kind of index (with the MPI, this index is the S&P500).
+IUL is a flavor of permanent life insurance that has both a life insurance component and a savings account, whose growth is tied to an index (with the MPI, this index is the S&P500).

 Side note: most people, including me, think of this kind of setup as “whole” life insurance, but IUL is technically different from whole life, even though it offers a combo life insurance and savings account.